petebytes/cookbook-devtrail/README.md

 ## user

-Called by default: creates user 'contrail' for a sandbox, and a clean Python virtualenv in `/home/contrail/virtualenv`.
+Called by default: creates user 'contrail' for a sandbox, and (a clean Python virtualenv in `/home/contrail/virtualenv` / TBD!)

 # Attributes